Science of Falling

 4. The Vestibular System and Proprioception

-While the tongue itself isn’t part of the vestibular system (the sensory system responsible for balance in the ear), it is closely tied to the proprioceptive system, which helps the body understand its position in space.
+While the tongue itself isn’t part of the vestibular system (the sensory system responsible for balance in the ear), it is closely tied to the somatosensory system, which helps the body understand its position in space through an ability called proprioception.
 (8, 9) Proprioception is essentially the body’s internal GPS, providing constant feedback to the brain about where different body parts are and how they are moving.

 The tongue, due to its rich network of nerves and constant activity, may provide sensory information that the brain integrates into its overall sense of spatial awareness.
 (10, 11) Tiny adjustments in tongue and jaw position may play a subtle role in maintaining balance, especially when it comes to head posture, which directly affects balance.